This is a

 about the same length.
 The sepals are glabrous and smooth along their

 margins; sometimes their margins are slightly ciliate or tinted red.

 The blooming period occurs during the summer for about 2 months.
 Each

 flower remains intact for only a single day; the petals are

-early-deciduous and become detached when they are exposed to even minor
+become detached when they are exposed to even minor

 capsules (about ¼" in length) with a cubic shape that turn brown at

 are released from each capsule by a small pore at its apex.
 These

 can float on water or be blown about by the wind, distributing the

 seeds to new areas.
 Individual seeds are 0.5-1.0 mm. in length and